Neural network reconstruction of the dense matter equation of state from neutron star observables: Results and Discussion

 \section{Results and Discussion}

-To justify our proposed methodology of the EoS reconstruction using DNNs, we first perform closure tests in an ideal case of mock data, i.e, M-R mock observations without noise.
-We use mock data from an M-R curve corresponding to a randomly chosen EoS, which is the target for reconstruction.
-The absence of a physical process in literature that produces a low mass NS ($<1M_{\odot}$) compels us to only use the mock observations with masses over $1M_{\odot}$.
-Fig.~\ref{idealMR} depicts these 11 mock observations with highlighted black points that lie on the M-R curve (ground truth), represented by the solid black line.
-Using the procedure described in the previous section, we reconstruct the EoS from just the 11 mock observations.
-Fig.~\ref{idealEoS} displays a comparison of DNN reconstructed EoS (dashed red line) with the ground truth (solid black line).
-It is evident that the reconstruction of the EoS is successful in the ideal scenario.
-The EoS reconstruction by DNN is remarkably identical to the ground truth in the high-density region.
-The small deviation of the reconstructed EoS from the ground truth in the low-density regime is attributed to the lack of mock observations below 1$M_{\odot}$.
-This is demonstrated in Fig.~\ref{idealEoS}, where black points on the EoS correspond to the mock observations.
-The M-R curve predicted by the \texttt{TOV-Solver Network} corresponding to the reconstructed EoS is shown in Fig.~\ref{idealMR} as the dashed red curve.
-The two M-R curves overlay reasonably well.
-As a further check, one can obtain the M-R curve of the reconstructed EoS by solving the TOV equations and compare the results.
+The reconstruction method proposed here is examined by closure tests that are first performed in an ideal case of mock data, i.e, synthetic M-R mock data without systematic and statistical uncertainties.
+We use two sets of such mock data from M-R curves which correspond to two randomly chosen EoSs as depicted in Figure~\ref{idealEoS}.
+The black solid lines in the figures are the targets for the reconstruction attempt.
+The absence of low mass NSs ($<1M_{\odot}$) in nature compels us to use mock data with masses above $1M_{\odot}$.
+Figure~\ref{idealMR} depicts two sets of such mock observations each containing 11 M-R points, which are chosen from the region $M>1M_{\odot}$ along the M-R curve.
+These 11 highlighted black points lie on the M-R curve (ground truth).
+With our proposed method, the EoSs from these two sets of mock M-R data are reconstructed.
+Figure~\ref{idealEoS} displays a comparison of the EoS reconstructed by the DNN in this work (dashed red line) with the ground truth (solid black line).
+Evidently, the reconstruction of the EoSs is fairly successful in the range $M>1M_{\odot}$ for the ideal scenarios.
+The reconstruction of the EoSs by the DNN is remarkably close to the ground truth in the high-density region (i.e., corresponding to the high mass region in M-R curve).
+The deviation of the reconstructed EoSs from the ground truth in the low-density regime is attributed to the lack of mock data below 1$M_{\odot}$.
+This is also demonstrated in Figure~\ref{idealEoS}, where the 11 black solid points on the EoSs correspond to the 11 mock data points on the M-R curves in Figure~\ref{idealMR}.
+The red dashed curves in Figure~\ref{idealMR} are the M-R curves corresponding to the reconstructed EoSs as predicted by the \texttt{TOV-Solver Network}.
+The two M-R curves agree with each other reasonably well.
+For a sanity check, one can obtain the M-R curve of the reconstructed EoS by directly solving the TOV equations and compare the respective results.